dappnode/DAppNodeDocs/docs/faqs.md

 Centralization of blockchain networks and infrastructure is a huge problem for the whole blockchain vision, that can even make it dystopian.
 By running your own nodes you contribute to decentralization and censorship resistance of blockchain networks, with a higher degree of privacy while getting some incentives for sharing your infrastructure if you wish to.

-## Why can´t I connect via VPN to my DAppNode?
+## Why can't I connect via VPN to my DAppNode?

 If the device with which you are trying to connect to your DAppNode is in the same local network as the DAppNode, you should have a router that supports NAT Loopback or edit the VPN configuration and change the Server IP to the internal IP of your DAppNode.
 You can easily know if your router has NAT loopback enabled without accessing the router admin UI by opening your terminal and type ping + the IP of your DAppNode (where your VPN connection profile points to).
-If the ping works without getting stuck your router has NAT Loopback so if you can´t connect to the VPN the cause is not being in the same network.
+If the ping works without getting stuck your router has NAT Loopback so if you can't connect to the VPN the cause is not being in the same network.
 Check that UDP is activated in your router to allow the opening of the needed ports for VPN access.

 More information about these issues in the "VPN Connection issues" section.

 ## Can I share my DAppNode?

-You can and you should!!!
+You can and you should!
 The devices tab of the DAppNode it is thought for you to add your beloved ones to access/use your DAppNode.
 You just generate his/her credentials from the ADMIN UI and they can connect via VPN to your DAppNode and use a trusted infrastructure as a gateway to the decentralized web.

 ## Can I use Metamask / MyCrypto connected to my own DAppNode node?

-Yep!!!
-You can customize the nodes your Metamask or MyCrypto connect to point to your very own node!!!
+Yep!
+You can customize the nodes your Metamask or MyCrypto connect to point to your very own node!
 To do so you just have to add the RPC URL http://fullnode.dappnode:8545

 ## Can I install DAppNode in a Raspberry Pi with extra storage?